Frequently Asked Questions

 - Requiring automatic meter reading devices

 - Flow meters and automatic meter reading devices will be required on withdrawal points, such as wells and reservoirs, for all permits with crops that utilize frost/freeze protection quantities.
-The District will provide funding for flow meters and installation for existing permit holders.
+The District will provide funding for flow meters and installation for existing permit holders with permits in place prior to June 16, 2011.
 Permit holders will be responsible for any maintenance or replacement of these meters.
 The District will also fund automatic meter reading equipment and installation.
 The District will be responsible for all ongoing costs associated with the automatic meter reading equipment.
 The District plans to implement the flow meter and automatic meter reading equipment within the next five years.

 - Creating a new process for allocating dry well complaints